Wild swimming | A beginner’s guide to open water swimming

 10. River Dart, Devon (England)

-Is swimming in open water harder than in the pool?
+Is swimming in open water harder?

 Depending on your environment, open water swimming can feel a lot harder than swimming in a pool.
 This is because the water is choppier and more resistant, making it harder for the body to move through.